naeemmohd/python/Python 201/012-RESTfulAPIDeploytoOwnServer/README.md

         # ssh <user_name>@<the server ip> - for me the server is 'mnaeemsiddiqui1c.mylabserver.com' and the user is 'cloud_user'
-        ssh cloud_user@mnaeemsiddiqui1c.mylabserver.com   # This line will prompt you for entering password and login you to the server as 'cloud_user' sudo su  # This line will set root privileges yum -y update   # this updates the server with latest packages - in Ubuntu based system you  may use apt-get -y update yum -y install git tree nano curl nginx wget # installs packages
+        ssh cloud_user@mnaeemsiddiqui1c.mylabserver.com   # This line will prompt you for entering password and login you to the server as 'cloud_user' sudo su  # This line will set root privileges apt-get -y update   # this updates the server with latest packages - in Ubuntu based system you  may use apt-get -y update apt-get -y install git tree nano curl nginx wget # installs packages
         # install python 3.7 and related packages using Anaconda
         ```
         cd /tmp